 Notice that when Harry wished to avoid discussing his vision of Voldemort's confrontation with Rookwood, and how many dreams he was still having about the Department of Mysteries, he had learned enough to avoid Snape's eyes - but Snape taunted Harry just enough that Harry forgot himself and glared at Snape rather than the potion ingredients jars, so that Snape was able to obtain a more truthful assessment of Harry's progress, which he later reported to Dumbledore, as indicated in Dumbledore's interview with Harry after the battle (OP26, OP38).

-Severus Snape is both a Legilimens and an Occlumens, and is apparently better at Occlumency than Voldemort is at Legilimency, which is how he has survived in his difficult role of double agent among the Death Eaters for so long.
+Severus Snape was both a Legilimens and an Occlumens, and was apparently better at Occlumency than Voldemort was at Legilimency, which is how he survived in his difficult role of double agent among the Death Eaters for so long.

-Voldemort is a highly skilled Legilimens, in the estimation of Severus Snape (OP24), to the point where Voldemort can nearly always tell when someone is lying to him.
-Unlike Snape, Voldemort is never shown speaking the incantation to use Legilimency, if his first appearance in GF1 and last scene in OP36 are any indication.
-He is able to possess the bodies of snakes while retaining his own body, possibly through Legilimency (OP21).
+Voldemort was a highly skilled Legilimens, in the estimation of Severus Snape (OP24), to the point where Voldemort could nearly always tell when someone was lying to him.
+Unlike Snape, Voldemort never spoke the incantation to use Legilimency (GF1, OP36).
+He was able to possess the bodies of snakes while retaining his own body, possibly through Legilimency (OP21).
 Through his connection with Harry, he was also able to use his ability to feed images and eventually false visions into Harry's dreams, when Harry's mind was most relaxed and vulnerable (OP24, OP38).

-Dumbledore is also a Legilimens, describing himself as sufficiently skilled to know when he is being lied to.
-He is also sufficiently skilled in Occlumency to be able to teach it if he so wishes (OP38).
+Dumbledore was also a Legilimens, describing himself as sufficiently skilled to know when he is being lied to.
+He could have taught Harry Occlumency instead of Snape, but did not want to lure Voldemort into possessing Harry in order to attack him (OP38).

 Since we've been told that the use of Veritaserum is controlled by very strict Ministry guidelines (GF27), the same should be true of Legilimency.
 (This would not need to be true of Occlumency, since that is purely a defensive measure and only affects the person using it.)